walmartlabs/lacinia/docs/resolve/overview.rst

 a field resolver: if an explicit one is not provided, Lacinia creates a default one.

+A field resolver's responsibility is to *resolve* a value; in the simplest case, this is accomplished by just returning the value.

 As you might guess, the processing of queries into result map data is quite recursive.
 The initial operation's field resolver is passed nil as the container resolved value.